goblinchess/GoblinChessChromiaBackend/README.md

 [View turn validation logic →](src/test/test_all.rell)

  We could have created more isolated tests, with unique database setup for each one.
 The benefit of this method is that we'll get an exact error message for every single test.
-But we were too lazy to do that in this project, instead we just setup a full game and tried to catch as many situations as possible inside this test-game.
+But we didn't have time to do that in this project, instead we just setup a full game and tried to catch as many situations as possible inside this test-game.
 This is one way to do it, not necessarily the best one.

 ## ❓ QnA